What is the Transfer Balance Cap?

 If you have a capped defined benefit income stream and an account-based pension, the excess will be modified to allow for the defined portion.
-For example, if you have a capped defined benefit income stream credit on the account for $1.7 million and you receive a death benefit account based income stream for $250,000, your excess will be the $250,000 rather than the Transfer Balance Cap of $1.6 million.
+For example, if you have a capped defined benefit income stream credit on the account for $1.7 million and you receive a death benefit account-based income stream for $250,000, your excess will be the $250,000 rather than the TBC of $1.7 million.
 The defined benefit income stream will remain intact.

 What are the exceptions to these general rules?

 - Proportional indexation of your personal Transfer Balance Cap: If you start a retirement phase income stream that is less than the dollar value of Transfer Balance Cap, any future indexation of the Transfer Balance Cap will be applied proportionately to your account.
 This ensures that your remaining portion, up to the Transfer Balance Cap, keeps pace with inflation (CPI).
-For example, you commence an account-based pension with a value of $1.2 million.
-The unused portion is $400,000.
-The Transfer Balance Cap is indexed the following year to $1.7 million.
-The increase is applied proportionately to the $400,000 and now you still have $425,000 remaining.
+For example, you commence an account-based pension in 2019 with a value of $1.2 million.
+The unused portion is $400,000 (Transfer Balance Cap applicable in that year is $1.6 million).
+The Transfer Balance Cap has been indexed in July 2021 to $1.7 million.
+The increase is applied proportionately to the $400,000 and now you have $425,000 remaining.

 - Capped defined benefit income streams: Modified rules apply to capped defined benefit income streams due to their non-commutable nature.
 The Transfer Balance Cap will represent either: a) The income stream payment multiplied by 16 for complying lifetime income streams, or b) The annual entitlement multiplied by the term remaining, for complying life expectancy or term allocated pensions.
 You should check with your super fund to see if your income stream meets the definition of a capped defined benefit income stream.